LNP-BP/LNPBPs/lnpbp-0004.md

 3. For each of the messages:
    - create a corresponding cryptographic commitment `cI` according to the per-message protocol,
-   - compute it's BIP-340 tagged hash [4] using the value of the protocol id `idI` as the protocol-specific tag (serialized as little-endian number),
    - compute `n = idI mod N` (if the protocol identifier is a hash, it should be converted into unsigned integer of appropriate dimensionality using little- endian notation),